Hypothesis Tests > Granger Causality

 The null hypothesis for the test is that lagged x-values do not explain the variation in y.
 In other words, it assumes that x(t) doesn’t Granger-cause y(t).
 Theoretically, you can run the Granger Test to find out if two variables are related at an instantaneous moment in time.
 However, that version of the test is seldom used because it’s not very useful, so I have not included the steps here.

 Steps for the F-Test

 The procedure can get complex because of the large number of options, including choosing from a set of equations for the f-value calculations.
 You can skip the vast majority of the intermediate steps by using software.
-The Granger causality test is part of many popular economics software packages, including E-Views and PC-Give.
+The Granger causality test is part of many popular economics software packages, including E-Views.
 Any number of lags can be selected with a few clicks.